Pedestrian Accident Lawyer in Allentown, PA

 What Happens If You Were Partially At Fault?

 Pennsylvania has a modified comparative negligence rule.
 Under Section 7102 of the Pennsylvania General Assembly, this means that you may still recover compensation as long as you were not more than 50% responsible for the accident.
 In a pedestrian accident case, crossing the street in an undesignated area could be viewed as a contribution to the cause of the accident.
-Pedestrians do have the duty to follow traffic laws and behave as a reasonable person to ensure the safety of themselves and others.
-Here are some noteworthy Pennsylvania pedestrian laws according to Title 75 of the Pennsylvania General Assembly, Section 3542.
+Pedestrians have a duty to follow traffic laws and behave as reasonable people to ensure their own and others’ safety.
+Here are some noteworthy Pennsylvania pedestrian laws, as outlined in Title 75 of the Pennsylvania General Assembly, Section 3542.

-• Pedestrians have the right of way at crosswalks and intersections that do not have traffic signals.
+- Pedestrians have the right of way at crosswalks and intersections without traffic signals

-• Pedestrians must walk on the sidewalk rather than the road when a sidewalk is present.
+- Pedestrians must walk on the sidewalk rather than on the road when one is available

-• If there is no sidewalk and it is a two-lane road, the pedestrian should walk on the left side.
+- If there is no sidewalk and the road is two-lane, the pedestrian should walk on the left

-• Pedestrians cannot cross the street in urban areas without the use of a marked crosswalk.
+- Pedestrians cannot cross the street in urban areas without using a marked crosswalk

 How Much Compensation Can You Receive In A Pedestrian Accident?